-In Part 1, we talked about four effective instructional strategies and ways to implement them in virtual settings.
 In this post, we’ll explore four more strategies, each of which support student learning by promoting student ownership, metacognition, literacy, and application.
 Virtual settings pose particular advantages and particular challenges, so in addition to the planning of a lesson, instructors may also need to pay close attention to the organization of their instructional delivery, such as grouping, transitions, and communication protocols.
 Talking explicitly about these aspects of the lesson helps students know what to expect and how to engage appropriately.

 “In a think aloud, the instructor narrates their thinking as they work through a text, a math problem, a lab, or other academic process in their field.”